Butuan (historical polity): Spanish colonial period

-During the Magellan Expedition, the first held Catholic mass was held in the Philippines.
+During the Magellan Expedition, the first Catholic mass was held in the Philippine archipelago.
 The mass was held on 31 March 1521 in the island of Mazaua (Limasawa) under Rajah Kolambu, and was accompanied by Rajah Siagu, the Rajah of Butuan at the time.

 In 1571, Miguel Lopez de Legazpi allotted various lands in the archipelago as encomiendas, which included the lands of Butuan, Surigao and Caraga, but total incorporation of Butuanons did not happen until the efforts of Jesuit missionaries to convert the people to Christianity.

 In 1596, the Spanish Catholic mission headed by the Jesuits under Fr.
 Valerio de Ledesma began in Butuan to establish a Spanish foothold in Mindanao to combat the rising threat of Moros.
 On 8 September 1597, the first church was eventually inaugurated in Butuan, subjugating Butuan under Spanish rule.
 The Augustinian Recollects eventually replaced the Jesuits.

+In Historia de las Islas de Mindanao, Iolo, y sus adyacentes ...
+(1667), Jesuit priest Francisco Combes notes that the Tausug of Sulu at that time still acknowledged their ancestral origins in Butuan.